Nitanshu715/Helios/README.md

 - 💾 **Storage Growth**

 Helios ensures **proactive monitoring**, **real-time alerts**, and **self-healing readiness**, all while running on AWS Free Tier.
+**Also, Helios is a part or a prototype product for a research paper which is going to be on the topic of DevSecOps: AI/ML Threat Detection in Cloud and Self Healing.**
+Rights and credits owned by **Nitanshu Tak**.

 ---